raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_6.md

         action_str)
     ```

- - If your upload fails for some reason, you may be able to get some useful debugging information from the status code that will be sent back by the Weather Underground server, so add a line to print this out.
+ - If your upload fails for some reason, you may be able to get some useful debugging information from the status code that will be sent back by the Weather Underground server.
+Add a line to print this out (this should not be indented).

     ```python
     print("Received " + str(r.status_code) + " " + str(r.text))